 - 10.1.
 Action plan for short term (immediate to 3 years), medium term (3 to 5 years) and long term (5 years plus) actions. - 10.1.1.
 This action plan is a dynamic working document that is reviewed and updated regularly.
-Some proposed actions are inspirational and will depend upon sourcing adequate funding, in collaboration with the Friends of Freemantle Lake Park.
+Some proposed actions are inspirational and will depend upon sourcing adequate funding, in collaboration with users and staff.
 Although the plan has been ordered according to Green Flag criteria, several of the actions fall under more than one heading.
-The actions below are over and above the core maintenance tasks undertaken by the West District Team.
+The actions below are over and above the core maintenance tasks undertaken by the West District Team